SMETS1 and SMETS 2: Everything you need to know about different types of smart meters

-- Meter readings sent automatically, for accurate rather than estimated bills
+- Meter readings sent automatically, so your bills are always accurate

 - The highest standard of security for your data

-- See how much energy you’re using, either online or via your In-Home Display (IHD)
+- See how much energy you’re using (in real time, while you’re using it), either online or via your In-Home Display (IHD)

-- See how much energy different appliances use, which could help you to cut down what you’re spending
+- See how much energy different appliances use, and how much they cost, which could help you cut down what you’re spending

 Read more about how to get a smart meter